sf105/sttp-book/_chapters/structural-based-testing.md

 }
 ```

-Now the method has only 6 lines.
 The same `leftPlayerWins` test covered $$\frac{6}{10}$$ lines in the first `play` method.
-Now it covers lines 1-5, so $$\frac{5}{6}$$ lines.
+Now, it covers lines 1-5, so $$\frac{5}{6}$$ lines.
 The line coverage went up from $$60\%$$ to $$83\%$$, while testing the same method with the same test.
+This is definitely not ideal.
 {% include example-end.html %}

-A slightly better way of calculating the test coverage is with statement coverage.
-It has the same principle as line coverage, but instead of lines we count the statements.
-So: $$\text{statement_coverage} = \frac{\text{statements_covered}}{\text{statements_total}} \cdot 100\%$$.

-{% include example-begin.html %}
-Again consider the `leftPlayerWins` test for the `play` method.
-In the first version of the method each line has just one statement.
-The statement coverage will then be the same as the line coverage: $$60\%$$.

-[//]: Do we consider else to be a statement?
-Now if we look at the second version of the `play` method, lines 3-6 all contain two statements.
-The test executes all statements in lines 1, 2, 5 and one of the two statements in lines 3 and 4.
-In total 6 out of 10 statements are executed.
-Therefore the statement coverage of `leftPlayerWins` in the second `play` method is $$\frac{6}{10}=60\%$$.

-The statement coverage is the same in both `play` methods, while the line coverage differs between the methods.
-{% include example-end.html %}

-## Branch coverage

-Complex programs often use a lot of conditions (e.g. if-statements).
-When testing these programs, the line or statement coverage often is not enough to test the program well.
-With branch coverage you can test such complex programs a bit better.

-Branch coverage works the same as line and statement coverage.
-This time, however, we do not count lines or statements, but we are counting branches.

-**What are branches?**\\
-If a program has an if-statement, it acts differently based on the outcome of the condition inside of the if-statement.
-There are, so to speak, different routes that the program can take while execution.
-These routes are the branches that we want to count.
-It can be hard to find the branches by just looking at the source code.
-This is why we use Control-Flow graphs (CFG)
+We need a better representation for source code.
+One that is independent of the developers' personal
+code styles.

-### Control-Flow Graph
+## Blocks and Control-Flow Graph

+A Control-Flow Graph (or CFG) is an agnostic representation of a piece of code.
-A Control-Flow graph consists of blocks, and arrows that connect these blocks.
+It consists of basic blocks, decision blocks, and arrows that connect these blocks.

-A piece of code that has no conditions and always executes the same way is placed in a rectangular block.
-The conditions are placed in diamonds.
-These diamonds have two outgoing arrows, one for true and one for false, indicating the next step of the program based on the decision.
-Each rectangular block with a normal piece of code has an outgoing arrow showing what happens after the code is executed (with the exception of return statements).
+A basic block is composed of "all statements that are executed together", with no if or for conditions that might
+create different branches in the code.
+Basic blocks are often represented with a square.
+A decision block, on the other hand, represents all the statements in the source
+code that can create different branches.
+Decision blocks are often represented as diamonds.

+We then connect the blocks according to the flow of the program.
+A basic block has always a single outgoing edge; a decision block has
+always two outgoing edges (where you go in case of the decision being evaluated to true, and where you go in case the decision being evaluated
+to false).

 You can see an example of a CFG below.

 {% include example-begin.html %}
 We write a program for the following problem:\\
-Given a sentence, you should count the number of words that end with either an “s” or an “r”.
+Given a sentence, you should count the number of words that end with either an "s" or an "r".
 A word ends when a non-letter appears.

-Our implementation of a program solving this program is:

 ```java
 public class CountLetters {